Operation Rolling Thunder: Strategic persuasion

 Under the doctrine of "gradualism", in which threatening destruction would serve as a more influential signal of American determination than destruction itself, it was thought better to hold important targets "hostage" by bombing trivial ones.
 From the beginning of Rolling Thunder, Washington dictated which targets would be struck, the day and hour of the attack, the number, and types of aircraft and the tonnages and types of ordnance utilized, and sometimes even the direction of the attack.
 Airstrikes were strictly forbidden within 30 nmi of Hanoi and within 10 nmi of the port of Haiphong.
 A thirty-mile buffer zone also extended along the length of the Chinese frontier.
 According to U.S. Air Force historian Earl Tilford:

-Targeting bore little resemblance to reality in that the sequence of attacks was uncoordinated and the targets were approved randomly – even illogically.
+Targeting bore little resemblance to reality in that the sequence of attacks was uncoordinated and the targets were approved randomly—even illogically.
 The North's airfields, which, according to any rational targeting policy, should have been hit first in the campaign, were also off-limits.

 Although some of these restrictions were later loosened or rescinded, Johnson (with McNamara's support) kept a tight rein on the campaign, which continuously infuriated the American military commanders, right-wing members of Congress, and even some within the administration itself.
 One of the primary objectives of the operation, at least to the military, should have been the closure of Haiphong and other ports by aerial mining, thereby slowing or halting the flow of seaborne supplies entering the north.
 Johnson refused to take such a provocative action, however, and such an operation was not implemented until 1972.
 There was also little consultation between Johnson and the military chiefs during the target selection process.
-Even the chairman of the Joint Chiefs, General Earle G. Wheeler, was not present for most of the critical discussions of 1965 and participated only occasionally thereafter.
+Even the chairman of the Joint Chiefs, General Earle Wheeler, was not present for most of the critical discussions of 1965 and participated only occasionally thereafter.